Dr Yinghui Wei

 Staff serving as external examiners

-2019, External PhD Examiner, University of Liverpool
+2019, External PhD Examiner, Department of Health Data Science, University of Liverpool

 - Bayesian inference

 - Evidence synthesis and meta-analysis (including multiple outcomes, multiple treatments and diagnostic tests meta-analysis)

 - Modelling and analysis of infectious diseases epidemiology (including Cowpox virus, healthcare-associated infection, Zika virus and COVID-19)